Leeds Children's UniversityTM

 Certificates are normally presented at Awards events in schools.
 These are fantastic occasions for children, parents, carers and school staff.
 The pinnacle is our annual graduation ceremony held at Leeds Trinity when the children get to wear gowns and mortar boards.

 Leeds Children's UniversityTM works with seven schools and is in discussion with several more that have expressed an interest in joining.
-We are actively recruiting new schools to join our extended pilot scheme in the autumn term and welcome enquiries from schools wanting to find out more.
+We welcome enquiries from schools wanting to find out more.

 Find out more